postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/microsoft-teams.md

    [![ms_teams monRun](https://assets.postman.com/postman-docs/ms-teams-send-mon-run.jpg)](https://assets.postman.com/postman-docs/ms-teams-send-mon-run.jpg)

 Select **Add Integration** to access your monitors in the "Configured Integrations" view.
-You can also select the "Advanced Options" link to indicate if you want notifications when all monitor runs are completed, or if you want notifications for three monitor run failures and then the first successful monitor run.
+You can also select the "Advanced Options" link to indicate if you want notifications on completion of all monitor runs, or if you want notifications for three monitor run failures and then the first successful monitor run.

    [![ms_teams monRun](https://assets.postman.com/postman-docs/msteams-monitor-results-add-q.jpg)](https://assets.postman.com/postman-docs/msteams-monitor-results-add-q.jpg)